Corasinth/SudokuBoard/README.md

 ### Mouse Mode

-Mouse mode, as mentioned previously, requires prior calibration.
-It is best used for sites that don't let you select every cell, or sometimes require more than one press of the usual arrow keys to cross a cell (looking at you [websudoku.com](http://www.websudoku.com/)).

-Otherwise, you can use mouse mode with just the same controls as the default cursor mode.
+Mouse mode is a way to control the mouse using the keyboard.
+Using the arrow keys or the navigation layer to move around the cursor will, by default, trigger presses of the arrow keys to get you where you need to go.
+With mouse mode, those same controls will instead move your mouse to the cell you need to select and click on it.

+This is why mouse mode requires calibration; the script needs to know exactly where on the screen the puzzle grid is and its dimensions.
 Calibration is accessible through keyboard shortcuts and the tray icon menu.

+Mouse mode is best used for sites that don't let you select every cell, or sometimes require more than one press of the usual arrow keys to cross a cell (looking at you [websudoku.com](http://www.websudoku.com/)).

+### Web Sudoku Pencil Marks

+The website [websudoku.com](http://www.websudoku.com/) handles pencil marks (also known as candidate marks in a non-standard way).
+It simply allows you to type multiple numbers, up to 5, in a single cell.
+A cell containing more than one number has the numbers turn green and small.
+For this site, and any site with a similar method, I have added a special pencil mark layer.

+To use this layer, first allow access to it by setting `webSudokuPencilMarks` to 1 in the `settings.ini` file.

+Then, from any layer, tapping `Shift` will send you into the pencil mark mode (and tapping it again will send you back to the `Entry` layer).
+This layer is identical to `Entry` indcluding the keys that let you go to the `Navigation` and `Set-Coordinate` layers, except that all numbers entered while in this mode will be remembered as pencil marks.

+When you enter a single number, it will automatically have a period after to get websudoku.com to recognize it as a pencil mark, and SudokuBoard will automatically remove this period when more than one number is entered into a cell.
+Moreover, you can remove a number from a cell by entering it again.
+Entering '5' in a cell containing the pencil marks '158' will automatically set the pencil marks in that cell to '18'.
+Additionally, the numbers in a cell will automatically sort, so entering '5' then '2' will result in the cell containing '25'.
+Pressing `E` or `Numpad Slash` to erase the contents of the cell will erase all pencil marks.

+Importantly, the `Pencil-Marks` must be used with mouse mode.
+You need to use mouse mode on this site anyway, but on other sites the program will not be able to navigate properly if pencil marks work the way the do on websudoku.com and you are not using mouse mode.

+Finally, and just as importantly, you currently can still enter multiple numbers into a cell without moving to this layer, but such marks will not benefit from the features listed here since the script won't 'remember' that you entered those numbers as pencil marks.

+If you find yourself entering pencil marks without switching to the `Pencil-Marks` layer, I reccommend erasing the notes and retyping them in the correct layer.
+Luckily, SudokuBoard makes this relatively painless.

 ---
 ## Features